syncfusion-content/javascript-docs/js/Dialog/Concepts-and-Features/Behavior-Settings.md

 **[JavaScript]**

-// Enable resize in the Dialog function by setting enableResize property as true.
+// Enables resize in the Dialog function by setting enableResize property as true.
 By default, value for enableResize is true
      <script type="text/javascript">
         $(function () {
             // declaration